jnhthomp/time-trial-api-server/README.md

     Allow a flag that allows for both but only returns one or the other by default

 - Validate user entered data server side before accepting submission
+  - Force lowercase db and track names
+  - Force uppercase initials

+- Add timestamp field when adding a new time so we can know when a record was set
+  - Could allow some cool visualizations on the back and forth between records

 - Add form to root route where you can select a game from dropdown, a track from dropdown, and submit timing data